This healthy, festive salad—gussied up here with dried cranberries and garbanzo beans—is packed with antioxidants, beneficial ingredients, and flavor.

 1/2 cup extra-virgin olive oil, preferably first cold-pressed

 1/2 to 1 teaspoon finely grated organic lemon zest

 1 heaping Tablespoon capers (no need to rinse)

 1 ounce (about 1/2 cup) finely grated Pecorino Romano cheese (or Parmesan)

 Several grinds of fresh black pepper

 Place all the ingredients in the jar of a counter top blender (I love my big KitchenAid blender) and blend until thoroughly combined.
-This dressing will keep in the refrigerator for several days.
+This dressing tastes even better when made ahead of time and will keep in the refrigerator for several days.
 If not using immediately, whisk with a fork before pouring over the salad.